ArrowDFMs/arrow-markets-sdk/README.md

 Developers may find it useful to access logs from the Arrow Events contract.
 Standard events filters from `web3.py`, `web3.js` and `ethers.js` can be used.

 The most relevant events are likely the `NewLiabilityCreation` and `NewLiabilityDestruction` events.
-The rest of the events can be found in the `IArrowEvents.json` ABI file.
+The rest of the events can be found in the `IArrowEvents.json` ABI files.

 The NewLiabilityCreation and NewLiabilityDestruction events look as follows:
 ```